Berkey® TIPS & FAQS

 Berkey Canada Troubleshooting Tips:

-Priming Issues: Some spray head/custom faucets are not able to properly prime your Black Berkey Filters and Flouride & Arsenic Filters.
-If you are experiencing slow filtration after using a spray head/custom faucet to prime your Black Berkey filters and Flouride & Arsenic Filters, re-prime the filters using your bathtub or an alternate faucet to ensure a better connection and stronger water pressure.
+Priming Issues: Some spray head/custom faucets are not able to properly prime your Black Berkey® Elements and Pf-2 Flouride & Arsenic Filters.
+If you are experiencing slow filtration after using a spray head/custom faucet to prime your Black Berkey® Elements and Pf-2 Flouride & Arsenic Filters, re-prime the filters 10 minutes each using your bathtub or an alternate faucet to ensure a better connection and stronger water pressure.